In this vignette we show how to use WHAM for general simulation

 age_comp = "logistic-normal-miss0") #the only difference from original input

-#only replace the observations so that the other inputs for configuration are correct.
+#only eval the observations so that the other inputs for configuration are correct.

 #IMPORTANT TO PROVIDE obsvec!